DiogoDuque/LPOO-Slash/README.md

 * **Ball** -> Ball that wanders around.
 * **GameArea** -> "Box" with balls and slasher inside.
 * **Slasher** -> The yellow ball that cuts the GameArea to create a new one.
+* **Redirecter** -> Purple box that appears when a certain score is reached.
+It changes nearby ball's movement direction.

 ### Package **slashhelpers**